saramibreak/DiscImageCreator/README.md

 # DiscImageCreator
 ## Summary
-  This command-line program dumps a CD, GD, DVD, HD-DVD, BD, GC/Wii disc and Floppy.
+  This command-line program dumps a CD, GD, DVD, HD-DVD, BD, GC/Wii, XBOX, XBOX 360 and Floppy.
   CD and GD, it can dump considering a drive + CD (=combined) offset.
   It works on Windows PC (WinXP or higher).